showlab/EgoVLP/README.md

 - **Preparation:**

 1. Make sure you have prepared the NLQ metadata.
-2. For the video branch, download the EgoVLP clip-level features for NLQ.
+2. For the video branch, download the EgoVLP clip-level features for NLQ. ^ We get these dense video features (fps=1.87) by script `run/test_nlq.py`.
    - [NLQ Train & Val](https://drive.google.com/file/d/1TXBlLDqDuL_XPCuXlgiikEfVXO8Ly6eM/view)
    - [NLQ Test](https://drive.google.com/file/d/1-CGZg9t-kpW5bmg9M62VHk5eYTllsPKV/view)
 3. For the text branch, you can extract EgoVLP text features: `python3 run/test_nlq.py --subsample 'text'` or use our pretrained text encoder.